igz-us-sales/igz-troubleshooting/README.md

 Examples can be found in the [examples](examples) directory.

+#### Job Lifecycle
+Over the course of a job, a pod will have different status' that make up its lifecycle.
+Some of these status' are to be expected, while others are error states that represent some kind of failure.
+Understanding these lifecycle states is an important component of debugging and troubleshooting.

+This section will separate these lifecycle states into "Normal" and "Error" states, but in reality there will be some overlap.
+Use your best judgement on whether a particular status is a normal state or an error state.
+Generally, if things are not working as expected, the state is some kind of error state.

+- Normal States
+    - `Running`
+    - `Completed`
+    - `Terminating`
+    - `Terminated`
+- Error States
+    - `Pending`
+    - `ContainerCreating`
+    - `ImagePullBackOff`
+    - `CrashLoopBackOff`
+    - `Init:0/1`

 ### Pipelines
 #### What is a pipeline?
 A pipeline is generally a series of components that do different tasks but are related in some way.
 There are many applications of a pipeline and many tools to create them.
 In Iguazio, we use [KubeFlow Pipelines](#https://www.kubeflow.org/docs/pipelines/).